-I came to Kea to take advantage of its unknown and untouched persona.
+I wanted to visit Kea to take advantage of its unknown and untouched persona.
 The unknown serving my insatiable curiosity that never rests; untouched being the ideal place for a self-imposed writer’s retreat where I would have little distraction and be able to disconnect completely.

 My retreat for four days was at the Porto Kea Suites (a Small Luxury Hotels of the World property) just minutes away from the tiny port.
 It’s made up of a mixture of individual buildings that blend typical Greek island architecture with a modern twist – whitewashed and honey-toned buildings splashed with stone features, that give it a bold touch of luxury while being able to sit harmoniously with the village surroundings and rugged hilly terrain.

 It’s the only property of its kind on the entire island, where you are encouraged to lose yourself for hours in a chic and luxurious space, before getting lost in random wanderings on this unstirred and straightforward island.

 My room was a beautiful studio, classically decorated and complete with enough storage space and a mini-kitchen to call it home.
 My balcony overlooked the property’s gardens, with a sea view to match, and I was soon all too easily swayed by the direct view of the sun-drenched swimming pool.
 There was always time for a break or a pool-side nap in between churning out lines of narrative.